NearbyShops/Nearby-Shops-Android-app-Deprecated/README.md

 <img src="https://github.com/SumeetMoray/Nearby-Shops-End-User-Android-app/blob/master/media/nearby-shops-logo-small.png" width="140">    <a href="https://play.google.com/store/apps/details?id=org.nearbyshops.enduserappnew&hl=en"><img class="alignnone" src="https://goldtonemusicgroup.com/img/goldtone/main-page/news/playstore-badge.png" alt="Get it on Google Play" width="120" height="40" /></a>

-Buy and Sell Nearby at Zero Comission
+Buy and Sell Nearby for free
 --------------------

 Nearby Shops is an Open-Source food delivery, grocery and hyperlocal app platform.
 You can install your self-hosted instance on Digital Ocean or AWS and get your grocery or food delivery market up and running for just $ 5 per month in hosting fees.